roamlab/reactemg/README.md

   --exp_name <RUN_ID>
 ```

-If this is your first time using W&B on the host machine, you will be prompted to provide credentials:
+If this is your first time using W&B on your machine, you will be prompted to provide credentials:

 ```text
 wandb: (1) Create a W&B account